Stationary completeness: the $N$-body short-range case: Strong resolvent bounds, proof of Lemma

 We will prove that the function $ \phi_a$ in \eqref{eq:res1} has a well-defined meaning as an element in $\vB^*$ using an a priori interpretation different from \eqref{eq:BB^*a}.
-Rather from the outset $ \phi_a$ is the weak limit, say in $L^2_{-1}$,
+From the outset $ \phi_a$ is taken as the weak limit, say in $L^2_{-1}$,

 It follows from \eqref{eq:BB^*a} (or from Theorem \ref{microLoc}) that the first term to the right is an element in $\vB^*$ (since $S_a\psi\in L^2_\infty$).
 By commutation we can write (for the second term) This allows us to compute We conclude that the first and second terms are on a form consistent with \eqref{eq:BB^*a},